anurag-kqi/MI-7-systems/know_base/process/process.md

              * Pid - it returns pid of child process.
      - Parent is the process that receives the SIGCHLD signal on child's termination.
      - parent process wiat() for the completion of child process execution.
+- (Harshada)
+   - code in main() is exicuted by the parent process
+   - because the entire main() function is exicuted by the parent process parent process

 Q18.
 What part of code after fork is executed by both the processes?
 - entire code is executed after fork by both the processes